This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Quizzes and games galore

-In the name of research (honest), we made it our mission to have one drink in at least every bar on board during our five days onboard the Scarlet Lady and these were our top drinking spots:
+In the name of research (honest), we made it our mission to have at least one one drink in every Scarlet Lady bar on board and these were our top drinking spots:

 On The Rocks

 Our first porthole….sorry, port of call, this is a classic cocktail lounge with lavish and opulent green and gold interiors.
 Extensive menus and knowledgeable staff – a treat.

 Nautically themed and rather understated (apart from the octopus table decorations), this was a nice, chilled place to hang out with – we’d recommend asking Otto (top mixologist and bartender) to knock up one of his special concoctions.

 Not so much a bar as a nostalgic American style diner, this is right next door to the Loose Cannon and was one of our favourites as the hot dogs were off the charts (delicious dawgs) and the interior is divine.

 The Draft Haus

 Probably the closest thing to a traditional pub, this taproom has a brewery feel and has the widest selection of beers on tap on the whole ship.